SrHammerlock/SrHammerlock/README.md

 ### Glad to see you here!
-I'm a junior developer , with a base knowledge in fields like DevOps, Automation and Cloud.
+I'm a junior developer , with a base knowledge in DevOps, Automation ,Cloud, Python , C and C#.

-Currently very interested in automation processes and Cloud architectures.
-Looking forward to meet new people who share my passion and vision .

 <br/>